-- The Ambridge Area Student Assistance Program is a component of the Ambridge Area School District's educational and referral based program. - The SAP Teams are multi-disciplinary teams composed of school personnel

-- (administration, school nurse, social workers, and teachers) trained to understand and work with students and parent(s) / guardian(s) of students who are facing barriers to educational success. - Mental health issues such as suicide ideation, attempts, threats, and depression are also addressed through this program.
+- The Ambridge Area Student Assistance Program is a component of the Ambridge Area School District's educational and referral-based program. - The SAP Teams are multi-disciplinary teams composed of school personnel (administration, school nurse, social workers, and teachers) trained to understand and work with students and parent(s) / guardian(s) of students who are at risk regarding issues of adolescent chemical use, abuse, and dependency. - Mental health issues such as suicide ideation, attempts, threats, and depression are also addressed through this program.
 SAP's primary role is the identification, intervention, and referral to a licensed drug and alcohol agency or mental health facility.
-SAP works in cooperation with the family, school professionals, and community agencies to address students at risk for depression and suicide, and will follow Ambridge Area School District policy entitled Students at Risk. - If you, as a parent/guardian or community member, have a concern about a young person, you are encouraged to contact the SAP coordinator, child's teacher, social worker, or building principal.
+SAP works in cooperation with the family, school professionals, and community agencies to address students at risk for depression and suicide, and will follow Ambridge Area School District policy entitled Students at Risk.

+• If you, as a parent/guardian or community member, have a concern about a young person, you are encouraged to contact the SAP coordinator, child's teacher, social worker, or building principal.